sheebankhan-0001/HDFC-Bank/README.md

 Introduction to HDFC Bank and its operations.

-Objectives and scope of the internship.
+Objectives and scope of the internship:

-Detailed description of projects and tasks completed.
+* Detailed description of projects and tasks completed.

-Analyses conducted and methodologies employed.
+* Analyses conducted and methodologies employed.

-Findings, conclusions, and recommendations.
+* Findings, conclusions, and recommendations.

-Personal reflections and professional growth insights.
+* Personal reflections and professional growth insights.

 Key Highlights:
 Project on Customer Relationship Management: Focused on enhancing customer retention strategies by analyzing customer feedback and profiling data to improve service quality.